microsoft/WhatTheHack/010-AzureDevOps/Coach/Solution-03.md

   - Select "Starter pipeline"
   - Leverage the assistant to link your pipeline
     - Select "Show Assistant" on the right hand side while editing your YAML pipeline
-    - Search for "ARM tempalte deployment" and select the task.
+    - Search for "ARM template deployment" and select the task.
     - Under "Azure Resource Manager Connection", select your subscription.
 If this is your first time, you may need to authorize the connection by selecting "Authorize" below the field.
     - Select your subscription under "Subscription"
     - Select the resource group you will be deploying to